SPICY Chapter 1

 Apparently, my pheromones smell like spicy food.

-In this world, aside from the chromosomal differences between male and female, there’s another classification: Birth.
+In this world, aside from the chromosomal differences between male and female, there’s another classification: Secondary Genders.

 There are three types: Alpha, Beta, and Omega.